Last updated on October 19, 2022

 Help me to remember I am not responsible for other people’s bad choices.
 I am only responsible for how I choose to react to those choices.
 Help me to remember I am a child of God and deeply loved by you.

 Am I Okay, God?
-Devotionals from the Seventh Dimension answers many questions teens and even adults ask dealing with hot topics like self-esteem, dating, bullying, abortion, careers, forgiveness, salvation, and deeper theological issues related to the end times and the Lord’s return.
+Devotionals from the Seventh Dimension answer many questions teens and even adults ask dealing with hot topics like self-esteem, dating, bullying, abortion, careers, forgiveness, salvation, and deeper theological issues related to the end times and the Lord’s return.

 Woven into the devotionals are stories from the Seventh Dimension YA Christian Fantasy Series as well as from the author’s life that touch on themes that are important to Christianity and what it means to be born again.
 Each of the 27 devotionals has a QR code and link to videos, music, and/or books for further discussion and enjoyment.